Toggle menu

 Help with Housing Costs (rent and council tax)

-If you are struggling to pay your rent or council tax, help is available.
+If you are struggling to pay your rent or council tax, you need to check if you are entitled to some financial help.
 You may be able to get Universal Credit, Local Council Tax Support or in some cases Housing Benefit.

 You can use the Benefit Calculator to help you find out what you can claim.